aabbtree77/session-auth-starter/README.md

 Ultimately, Astro does avoid passing around React code as strings, and is easy to use with a shallow heterogeneous component interaction.
 However, we want everything TypeScript, not "*.astro".
 That is the whole point of Node.js and "the JavaScript community", is it not?!

-A React SPA with Vite and Hono, or just MERN.
+## Conclusion

+I do not find metaframeworks solving the backend templating problem yet, but I will follow this noise for a while.
+At the moment, I think the most reliable productive stack for CRUD apps is a React SPA with Vite and Hono.
+MERN in vanilla Js (no TypeScript, no React), with ChatGPT 3.5, can also be a king in dependable code.
 TBC...

 ## References